thanospol/MARIE/README.md

 # MARIE
-(MAgnetic Resonance Integral Equation suite):

-a MATLAB-based open source software for the fast electromagnetic analysis of MRI systems
+This is the official git repository for MARIE (MAgnetic Resonance Integral Equation suite): a MATLAB-based open source software for the fast electromagnetic analysis of MRI systems